thinkSRS/srsgui/docs/installation.rst

 .. note::
     Instead of seeing the application running, you may get errors, probably ImportError.
     Carefully look through the exception traceback to find out which package causes the error.
-    When the latest python is installed, some packages may not install properly.
+    When the latest python is installed, some packages may not be installed properly.
 If the problem is not from ``srsgui`` directly, web search of the problem usually leads to a fix.

 .. _install-packages: https://packaging.python.org/en/latest/tutorials/installing-packages/